 Mary Njoki a dairy Farmer from Ndumberi in Kiambu County borrowed from a microfinance bank to pay university fees for her son.

 ‘I want my son to succeed and get a job elsewhere.
 That is why I struggle with loans to ensure he gets a good education’.

-She repays the loan through sale of milk and trading in vegetables.
+She repays the loan through the sale of milk and trading in vegetables.

 The need for farmers to be in more structured markets that pay a fair price is emphasized by Tegemeo Institute.
-In a review of status of Rural Finance in Kenya, Tegemeo states that the supply of agricultural credit is dominated by commodity based off-takers (processors, agents and cooperatives) who promote Tea, Sugarcane, and Coffee, dairy and horticultural crops.
+In a review of the status of Rural Finance in Kenya, Tegemeo states that the supply of agricultural credit is dominated by commodity-based off-takers (processors, agents, and cooperatives) who promote Tea, Sugarcane, and Coffee, dairy and horticultural crops.
 These value chains have one thing in common.
 They are relatively structured and farmers have a predetermined market and price which makes digital or non-digital value chain financing possible.

 The current situation somewhat portrays a scenario where there is limited financing for agriculture on one hand and on the other hand farmers do not want to borrow to invest in their farming.

 Interestingly, Ineke Bussemaker, the CEO of National Microfinance Bank (NMB, the largest in Tanzania) disagrees.

 ‘I (NMB) have more money than SHFs to lend to.
 Even if the money I have is not enough, there are partners willing to provide financing to enable us lend’, she said during a panel discussion at the annual SACGOT stakeholder forum in Dar es Salaam Tanzania.

 Although smallholder farmers face many challenges such as high-interest rates, lack of collateral to secure loans, lack of information, and so on, no challenge, however, has a more profound impact on smallholder farmer’s ability to invest in their farming than market failure.